 It was important for us during the sequence to explore an aesthetic which was deep within intensity and oppression, but within that, there were moments of light.
 It was the journey itself which instilled hope, leaving behind the anti-Semitism and creating a new life abroad.
 We used the vibrant yellow to punctuate these moments, and the scattering of the dots to represent the self directed exile.

-The Spiral was originally titled The Blood of Others.
-The film was later released after a re-edit, during which the title itself was changed.
+The film was later released after a re-edit, during which the title sequence was changed.